Join: Expats in Poland

 Business-friendly banks offer services tailored to meet the unique requirements of entrepreneurs and self-employed individuals. mBank provides excellent business banking features including free business accounts, dedicated business mobile apps, quick loan approvals, and comprehensive accounting integrations.

 While Polish law doesn't require separate business accounts for sole proprietors, choosing a business-focused bank like mBank can help simplify financial management with features like automatic transaction categorization, VAT calculations, and direct integration with Polish accounting software like iFirma or Fakturownia.
+If you're planning to start your own business in Poland, check our comprehensive guide to business registration which covers legal forms, required documents, and step-by-step registration process.

 Student Banking Options